hanggrian/packaging-gradle-plugin/README.md

 }
 ```

-Packr will then register task to each distribution (e.g.: `packMacOS`, `packWindows32`, etc.).
+After project evaluation, packr will then register task to each distribution (e.g.: `packMacOS`, `packWindows32`, etc.).
-Each of those task will only take effect if related distribution is configured.
+Each of those task will only exist if related distribution is configured.

 ### Default configuration